ASchmidt1024/blank-ebook/bootstrap-tutorial.md

         }
     }

+This JavaScript belongs to the image caption and the tooltip via jQuery.
+We don't need and and if we need it in the future, we will do it the Bootstrap way.
 Okay, here you need a little structure to control, if the unset is really needed.
 You do it with a simple if statement.
 So if some plain script (text/javascript) exists (isset), then there should be a replacement (preg_replace).
 One replacement function is looking for some jQuery, that activate the JCaption function, a function for image captions.
 Another replacement is looking for the hasTooltip function, a function - you guess it right - to activate tooltips.

+Keep in mind that some scripts belong in the head, e.g. modernizr.
+If this is the case you shouldn't unset them.
 Well done.

 You get it off.
 The head is cleaned from any script.

 ### Template CSS